 Five hours of credit are given for PHY 011, PHY 012, for a score of 5 on the "Physics 1: Algebra-Based" examination (or, “Physics B” examination, for those who took the exam prior to 2015) or a score of 4 or higher on the "Physics C: Mechanics" examination.
 If a student receives this advanced placement credit for PHY 011 , five hours of credit will additionally be given for PHY 021, PHY 022, for a score of 4 or higher on the "Physics C: Electricity and Magnetism" examination.
+PLEASE NOTE: Credit will only be awarded for PHY 021 & 022 if AP credit was awarded for PHY 011 & 012; credit for the "Physics C: Electricity and Magnetism" examination cannot be awarded after taking PHY 011 & 012 at Lehigh.
 Alternatively, Anticipatory Exams for PHY 011 and PHY 021 are offered to incoming students during Freshman Orientation.

 Four credit hours of PSYC 001 are granted to students who earn a grade 4 or 5.